 - Be flexible and ready for anything.
 When you work with children (and unpredictable administration), you can almost guarantee that things will not go exactly as planned.
 Be ready to roll with the punches: fire alarms, surprise assemblies, sick children, picture day, an insect found in your classroom, parents who show up unexpectedly, etc. I once had a parent surprise me by bringing a goat to my classroom during the middle of the day.

-- Surround yourself with positive coworkers.
+- One of the most important pieces of advice for new teachers is to surround yourself with positive coworkers.
 There are almost always pockets of negativity in schools and stay far, far away.
 It will suck you in and drown your enthusiasm and enjoyment of your job faster than you would ever imagine.

 - Don’t be too hard on yourself.
 It’s so easy for me to get down and feel like I’ve failed my students when I have students not meet DIBELS benchmarks, DRA benchmarks, RTI goals, and our big state test, and on and on.
 It’s so important to remember to look at your students’ growth and think about the progress they made during the year.